JTorres87/SuiteCRM_Minimal_Tutorial/README.md

 wget https://github.com/salesagility/SuiteCRM/archive/master.zip
 ```

-Extract to /var/www/html/devcrm or your appropiate directory in which you woul dlike the CRM to reside.
+Extract to /var/www/html/devcrm or your appropiate directory in which you would like the CRM to reside.

 ```
 yum install unzip